CHAPTER 11 - MANAGEMENT CONTROLS AND PROGRAM OVERSIGHT

 c.
 Taking Corrective Action.
 When an A/OPC discovers a violation of GPC policies, the A/OPC must take corrective action.
 The course of action will vary depending on the intentionality and severity of the infraction.
 A/OPCs should take one or more of the following corrective actions:

-1) Document the violation in the purchase file and/or CH or BO’s file.
+1) Document the purchase violation in IOD and the purchase file.

 2) Require involved parties to attend training.